dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0701.md

+## 0701.
+Exceptions, Assertions, and Logging

+In this chapter

+7.1 Dealing with Errors

+7.2 Catching Exceptions

+7.3 Tips for Using Exceptions

+7.4 Using Assertions

+7.5 Logging

 7.6 Debugging Tips

 In a perfect world, users would never enter data in the wrong form, files they choose to open would always exist, and code would never have bugs.
 So far, we have mostly presented code as if we lived in this kind of perfect world.
 It is now time to turn to the mechanisms the Java programming language has for dealing with the real world of bad data and buggy code.